staff0rd/documentation/dotnet-api/competing-consumers.md

 outputFileName: index.html
 ---

-# Competing Consumers
+# Competing consumers

 This document explains how to use .NET API for setting up and consuming competing consumer subscription groups.
 For an overview of competing consumers and how they relate to other subscription types, please see the [overview document](~/getting-started/projections.md).

 > [!NOTE]
 > The Administration UI includes a _Competing Consumers_ section where a user can create, update, delete and view subscriptions and their statuses.

-# Methods

-## Creating a Persistent Subscription
+## Creating a persistent subscription

 Before interacting with a subscription group, you need to create one.
 You will receive an error if you attempt to create a subscription group more than once.
 This requires [admin permissions](~/server/users-and-access-control-lists.md).